Loading

 © The Authors.
 Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

-Abstract: Sign language is the most putative language among hearing impaired people.
+Abstract: Sign language is the most putative language among hearing-impaired people.
 They use non-verbal form of communication that involves hand gestures, head or body movement or facial expressions.
-Of these hand gestures is more widely used.
-Automatic Sign Language Recognition (ASLR) System can be used to convert these non-verbal signs into text or sound so that normal people can identify them without learning the sign language.
-ASLR employs Image Processing and Artificial Intelligence (AI) algorithms for effective conversion from sign to sound or text.
-This review unveils various image processing and AI steps involved in the conversion process, bringing out important topologies in the Image acquisition, segmentation, feature extraction, classification and detection process and a comparative analysis among various topologies.
-Attempts have been made to shed light into adoption of alternate design strategies in segmentation and feature extraction that enhance the performance in a complex environment.
+Of these hand gestures, the most widely used is [insert name].
+The Automatic Sign Language Recognition (ASLR) System can be used to convert these non-verbal signs into text or sound, enabling people without sign language knowledge to identify them.
+ASLR utilises image processing and Artificial Intelligence (AI) algorithms for efficient conversion from sign to sound or text.
+This review unveils the various image processing and AI steps involved in the conversion process, highlighting essential topologies in the Image acquisition, segmentation, feature extraction, classification, and detection processes, as well as a comparative analysis among different topologies.
+Attempts have been made to shed light on the adoption of alternative design strategies in segmentation and feature extraction that enhance performance in complex environments.

 Keywords: Classification, Feature Extraction, Image Acquisition, Image Segmentation, Vision Based Gesture Recognition